JustLoveToCode/BootStrapPortfolio/README.md

 # bootstrap
 BootStrap Projects Showcase

-These are the bootstrap projects for showcasing my portfolio.
+These are the bootstrap projects for showcasing my portfolio and none of the code will be used for commercial purposes.
 There will be code adjustment to be made every now and then.
 Note that these projects only include HTML, CSS and Jquery and there is no functionality involved when creating the projects.